I’ve gotten a couple Facebook messages and emails asking if I’m OK because I haven’t posted in about a week or so.

 The last week of March 2009, I had a neurologist appointment and when she took my blood pressure, it was 140/100.
 This was an eyebrow-raising thing but it wasn’t unusual for me to have a higher blood pressure when it was first taken and then for it to go down to normal by the end of the visit.
 This time, however, it didn’t.
 The next night, I was having some stomach pain so Jon and I went to the ER in the small community hospital near where we lived in Montana.
 My blood pressure was high and they found protein in my urine so the ER doc suggested I follow up with my doctor the next day.
 When I went to see her the next day, she handed me a container for a 24-hour urine sample and patted me on the head when I complained about having to do it at work, explaining that I was on bedrest until further notice.

 The morning of April 5th, I woke up really nauseous and coughing from what I thought was a cold.
 My husband Jon was headed out of town and we made contingency plans for what to do if I ended up in the hospital.
 The next day, I felt worse and was completely terrified.
-I managed to drive myself the 25 miles into town where I had an appointment and when the doctor came in, I broke down sobbing and told her to put me on bedrest.
+I managed to drive myself the 25 miles into town where I had an appointment and when the doctor came in, I broke down sobbing and told her to admit me.
 They wheeled me to the hospital portion of the facility, put me on fluids, and I was able to have a chest x-ray which ended up showing the bronchitis that I was fighting at the same time.
 An hour after the x-ray, I got hit with severe nausea and pain in both my stomach and back that was making me curl up in a fetal position.
 They tried taking my blood pressure but every time they got a reading, it would spike even higher.
 After about 3 minutes of them taking and re-taking my blood pressure, they paged my doctor who ordered immediate lab tests.
 Probably 15 minutes after all this started, she came to my bedside and said, “Jen, you have preeclampsia.
 I’m transferring you to Benefis Hospital in Great Falls to the care of Dr. Key.”
 Dr. Key was my perinatalogist who I had met two months earlier when we were screening for Down Syndrome and hearing that I was being transferred triggered some pretty serious fear.
 She then called Jon and that was when I found out that my kidneys were starting to shut down and my liver was swelling, meaning that I had something called HELLP Syndrome.
 Shortly after, I was loaded into an ambulance and sent 90 miles south to Great Falls where they whisked me onto the maternity ward, took labs, and tried to take a health history.
 Thankfully, my mom called at that point and was able to answer all their questions.

 My doctor walked in a short time later and said, “Jennifer!
 How are you doing?”
 Taking his hands in mine, he said, “Your platelets have dropped to 60,000 and we’re prepping the operating room as we speak to deliver your son.”
 My response shocked everyone in the room: “Great!
 What do I sign?”
 After signing all the pertinent paperwork, I was taken to the OR, given several shots in my back for spinal anesthesia, and laid on a table.
 After that point, I have a very hazy memory of them showing me Daniel before he was taken to the NICU, and no memory of anything else until 4 hours later when I woke up to our bishop Jessica stroking my hand and trying to explain to me that I had just had a baby.
 I spent the next 24 hours completely blissed out on anesthesia, pain medication, and magnesium sulfate while they tried to get my blood pressure down.
 When all of these things left my system, everything became very real and I’m thankful to God that my mother had gotten an emergency flight up to be with me because the next five days were postpartum depression hell as I wrestled with the feeling that this was all my fault, that if I’d done things differently I wouldn’t have a kid connected to machines in the NICU, and in terror over how exactly I was going to pay all these hospital bills that I knew would be coming.
 It took the NICU nurses a good week and a half to convince me that I hadn’t completely screwed up and thankfully the NICU social worker was able to explain that because my baby was so early and so small, he qualified for Medicaid and SSI which would take care of whatever my insurance didn’t.